uiucsn/astro_ghost/docs/source/basicusage.rst

 Example Usage
 =============

-The database of supernova-host galaxy matches can be found at http://ghost.ncsa.illinois.edu/static/GHOST.csv, and retrieved using the getGHOST() function.
+The database of supernova-host galaxy matches can be retrieved using the getGHOST() function.
 This database will need to be created before running the association pipeline.

 .. code-block:: python